What to do when a US citizen dies in Mexico

 Arranging a Cremation in Mexico

 Cremation is becoming increasingly popular in Mexico.
 If you wish to arrange a cremation in Mexico from the U.S., you can provide a power of attorney that allows the funeral home to complete the cremation permit on your behalf.
-This means that you can arrange the disposition of the remains whilst still in the United States and then arrange for the ashes to be collected at a later date or sent home.
+This means that you can arrange the disposition of the remains while still in the U.S. and then arrange for the ashes to be collected at a later date or sent home.

 The body must be embalmed if the deceased is to be transported between states in Mexico for cremation.
-If the body is to be transported over 100 km, then a special transit permit is also required.
+A special transit permit is also required if the body is to be transported over 100 km.

 Is embalming required by law in Mexico?